Department : Department of Psychology

 Program Description

-The psychology internship program is offered by the Department of Psychology in the Barrow Neurological Institute at Phoenix Children's Hospital.
+The psychology internship program is offered by the Department of Psychology at Phoenix Children's Hospital.
 The program is APA accredited and we are a member of APPIC.
 The primary goal of the program is to train interns in the core competencies needed to be a skilled psychologist working with children, adolescents, emerging adults, and families in a medical setting.
 The psychology interns provide empirically supported assessment, intervention, and consultation for our patients.
 Our doctoral internship program offers simultaneous training in assessment as well as inpatient and outpatient interventions with patients who have medical and/or psychological conditions.

 Our Pediatric Psychology track emphsizes consultation/liaison psychology.
 Patients frequently seen on this service include those with pain, complex chronic illnesses, extended hospital stays, disordered eating, medically unexplained symptoms, adjustment to recent diagnosis, and non-adherence to medical regimen.
 Interns provide brief assessment and training in skills for coping with medical conditions, anxiety and/or depression, or pain management strategies.
 These interns also participate in outpatient services such as cystic fibrosis, pain, gender, IBD, and/or hematology clinics along with outpatient psychotherapy.
+These interns will also complete a minimum of four psycho-educational evaluations over the course of the year.

 Additionally, integration of science and practice, ethical practice, communication and interpersonal skills, supervision, and the development of professional values and attitudes are addressed during the training year.
-In addition, there are opportunities for supervision of junior trainees and scholarly inquiry.
+Further, there are opportunities for supervision of junior trainees and scholarly inquiry.
 The Psychology Department also trains psychology practicum students, psychiatry fellows and medical residents, and pediatric psychology fellows/residents.

 The Psychology Department also offers a one year post-doctoral residency (fellowship) in pediatric psychology.
 The residency is affiliated with the Arizona Psychology Training Consortium and , thereby, a member of the Association of Psychology Post-doctoral and Internship Centers (APPIC).